CarloRossi11/football-flashback/README.md

 Git Hub Pages Site: https://carlorossi11.github.io/soccer-selector/

-TO DO:
+Small bug to be addressed

-- Populate team info responsively in modals
+- team info doesn't populate when first clicked, or populates old data when first team clicked in new leage $('').empty() to resolve?